faithigweh/LITA-Capstone-Project/README.md

 Calculate the percentage of total sales contributed by each region.

- identify products with no sales in the last quarter.
+Identify products with no sales in the last quarter.

-Product Analysis
+## Product Analysis

 Total Sales by Product